 The Legal Cheek View

-Cooley came from California, opening its London office in 2015, and brought with it Bay Area salaries and a generous heap of Silicon Valley stardust.
-Clients range from ambitious start-ups to the likes of Google, Meta (formerly Facebook), and even aspiring lawyer Kim Kardashian.
+Cooley by name, even cooley-er by nature — this Californian tech and life sciences specialist opened its London office in 2015, and brought with it Bay Area salaries and a generous heap of Silicon Valley stardust.
+Clients range from ambitious start-ups to the likes of Google, Meta (formerly Facebook), and even lawyer-in-training Kim Kardashian.

 Cooley is expanding, not just in London, but globally.
 Since 2005, it has opened 12 offices, including a spree of more than one a year between 2018 and 2021.
 The itinerary runs, in order, Washington DC, New York, Boston, Seattle, Shanghai, Los Angeles, London, Beijing, Brussels, Hong Kong, Singapore, Chicago and, most recently, Miami.
 In total, it has 19 offices in the US, Europe, and Asia, and over 1,300 lawyers, but unfortunately this thriving internationalism hasn’t yet translated into any international secondment opportunities.
 Client secondments, however, are on the cards with around a quarter of recruits enjoying one.